Skip to content

 Conclusions

 Participants valued the inclusive and safe learning space, which supported mutual reflection and knowledge exchange.
-Relationships formed across roles and settings which helped bridge siloed thinking, validate research ideas, and extend learning beyond the COPs.
-Time constraints and organisational culture affected frontline social worker participation, despite a recognised need for innovation.
-Networking emerged as a prominent outcome, leading to new knowledge-exchange collaborations.
-Future research should focus on understanding the impact of the COPs on organisational level practice and policy.
+Relationships across roles helped bridge siloed thinking, validate research ideas, and extend learning beyond the CoPs.
+Time constraints and organisational culture limited frontline social worker participation, despite a recognised need for innovation.
+Networking was a prominent outcome, generating new knowledge-exchange collaborations.
+Future research should examine how CoPs can be embedded within organisational systems and how their contributions to practice and policy can be evidenced.
+Implications for social work practice include protecting time for collaborative learning, strengthening senior leadership support, and harnessing CoPs to integrate research-informed approaches into day-to-day practice.

 Plain Language Summary

-The Kent Research Partnership (2021–2025) was a project set up to strengthen research in adult social care.
-Two Communities of Practice were created: one focused on supporting people with complex needs and the other on the adult social care workforce.
+The Kent Research Partnership (2021-2025) was a project set up to strengthen research in adult social care.
+To support this, two Communities of Practice were created: one focused on supporting people with complex needs and the other on the adult social care workforce.
 Monthly online meetings included guest speakers and open discussions focused on research ideas and projects.
 Members included informal carers, people who draw on care and support, practitioners, researchers and other people interested in social care.

 The study looked at how these groups helped build research skills and connections in adult social care.
-Interviews with 21 participants showed that people valued the welcoming and inclusive environment which encouraged open sharing and learning.
+Interviews with 21 participants, early in 2025 and mostly on-line,showed that people valued the welcoming and inclusive environment which encouraged open sharing and learning.
 The groups helped build relationships across different roles and organisations, allowing people to learn from each other and work together more effectively.
-Some challenges were noted, such as time pressures and workplace culture, which made it harder for some frontline staff to take part.
+Some challenges were noted, such as time pressures and workplace culture, which made it hard for some frontline staff to take part.
 However, many participants said the groups helped spark new ideas, build confidence and led to useful collaborations.

-Overall, the Communities of Practice created a space where people with different experiences could come together, learn from each other, build relationships, break down barriers between organisations, and spark new ideas which could help shape better social care services.
-Future research should focus on understanding the impact of the COPs on practice and policy.
+Overall, the CoPs created a space where people with different experiences could come together, learn from each other, build relationships, break down barriers between organisations, and spark new ideas which could help shape better social care services.
+Future research should focus on understanding the impact of the CoPs on practice and policy.

 Keywords